 If you are really

 - The cheese sauce freezes really well in a plastic container.
 I always make a large batch of cheese sauce and freeze the leftovers.
 Just defrost it in the fridge or microwave.
-It comes in handy for all sorts of things – cauliflower cheese, homemade lasagne, and especially this crepe cannelloni bake.
+It comes in handy for all sorts of things – cauliflower cheese, homemade lasagne, and especially this stuffed pancake bake.

 When you want to make this dish, just assemble all the defrosted ingredients as per the instructions above, cover with grated cheese and you are good to go.
 10 minutes to assemble, 20 minutes to bake – on the table in 30 minutes.

 Here’s another handy tip – keep a bag of grated cheese in the freezer.
 It keeps well indefinitely.
 When you need grated cheese just grab a handful.
-I like to mix grated cheddar and mozzarella because I like the stringiness of the melted mozzarella.
+You can mix different cheeses such as grated cheddar and mozzarella before freezing.